It’s easy for beginner designers to

 rhythm

-shapes, and text styles can create a sense of unity and
+colors, shapes, and text styles can create a sense of unity

-coherence within your designs, making them feel more organized
+and coherence within your designs, making them feel more

-and visually appealing.
-It also makes your choices more
+organized and visually appealing.
+It also makes your choices

-be repeated to signal the beginning and the end of something.
+can be repeated to signal the beginning and the end of

-Shapes, colors, it’s a great way to express creativity and bring
+something.
+Shapes, colors, it’s a great way to express

 A series of slides.
 The first

-the top left.
-On the last slide, a hint of the same bar can be
+in the top left.
+On the last slide, a hint of the same bar

-seen in the bottom right, visually suggesting the end of the
+can be seen in the bottom right, visually suggesting the end

-that catch our eye, engage our brains, and hold our interest,
+patterns that catch our eye, engage our brains, and hold our

-which can make any design feel more dynamic, expressive and
+interest, which can make any design feel more dynamic,

-aesthetically pleasing.
-Find the guitar riff of your content,
+expressive and aesthetically pleasing.
+Find the guitar riff

 Here is a meta example.
 These are the elements I reused

-the illustrations.
-I had to pick some colors, decide on a style
+all the illustrations.
+I had to pick some colors, decide on

-for the arrows, and many more design choices.
-A bigger version
+a style for the arrows, and many more design choices.
+A

-first panel contains a collection of different shades of colors,
+The first panel contains a collection of different shades of

-used across the article.
-In the middle, a section composed of
+colors, used across the article.
+In the middle, a section

-graphic elements like arrows, the “avoid and improved” pills,
+composed of graphic elements like arrows, the “avoid and

 Reading rhythm